Code-the-Dream-School/R7-forum-ans/README.md

 # Lesson 6: Rails Basics

 We are going to create a Rails application from scratch, explaining all of the parts.
 To begin, fork this repository.
 Then clone your fork.
 As usual, be sure not to clone into an existing git repository.
-Then create a new branch called rails_basics.
+Then, cd to the directory where you cloned, and create a new branch called rails_basics.
 This is where you will do your work.
 Then do:
 ```
 bin/bundle install
 ```